centreon/centreon-stream-connector-scripts/modules/docs/custom_code.md

 As explained [at the beginning](#when-is-it-needed), you can add your own filters to your data.
 Find below a rundown of the major steps that are done when using a stream connector

-1. stream connector init (only down on cbd reload or restart)
+1. stream connector init (only done on cbd reload or restart)
 2. filter events
 3. format event
 4. put event in a queue
 5. send all events stored in the queue

-The second step has a set of filters but they may be not enough for you.
+The second step has a set of filters but they may not be enough for you.
 This is where a custom code file can be useful.

-Let's keep our idea of filtering events with host that does not have **notes** and see what it will looks like with real code
+Let's keep our idea of filtering events with hosts that do not have **notes** and see what it will looks like with real code

 ```lua
 local self = ...